-For all the negative buzz regarding Alan Moore’s total disavowal of the adaptation, I was surprised to find the film kept far closer to the book than I expected.
+For all the negative buzz regarding V for Vendetta writer Alan Moore’s total disavowal of James McTeigue’s adaptation, I was surprised to find that the film kept far closer to the book than I expected.
 Closer, in fact, than the two other travesties of Moore’s comics, League of Extraordinary Gentlemen and From Hell.
 Perhaps not coincidentally, it’s better than both, if by itself still not very good.

 But perhaps the biggest deviation is the very nature of the fascist state Great Britain has become.
 In the book, it’s something that just happens; a form of order that arises out of the chaos following a nuclear world war.
 In the film, the great societal disruption is a conspiracy machinated by a cabal of shadowy old white men, who then step in and profit from the reconstruction.
 Of course, the filmmakers are obviously reaching for an analogy to the Bush Administration, Carlyle Group, Halliburton, etc. While that may make the story of the film relevant to today, it obscures a more powerful point of the book: it’s far more scary when fascism arises out of the common consent of the people, as it did with Nazi Germany.